Saga (band): Legacy and recent activity

 Despite the band's fluctuating musical styles and limited commercial success in the United States, their fans have remained extremely loyal over the decades.
 Their musical style was defined by Ian Crichton's staccato guitar riffs, often in harmony with a synthesizer, and complex keyboard arrangements, frequently featuring three players.

 The band has been constantly successful in Germany since its inception.
 It is also very popular in Puerto Rico; Saga has visited the island twelve times.
 Saga's second concert in Puerto Rico (1981) caused riots from fans trying to crash into a sold-out concert that sold over 10,000 tickets.
 Most of the inner cover photographs from the original vinyl release of In Transit (1982) were taken in Puerto Rico, including a live photograph from the 1981 concert.
 For a few years, a keyboard riff from their song "No Regrets" became the background music for station breaks at WCAD-FM in San Juan.
 The band received formal recognition as distinguished visitors from the Puerto Rican legislature in February 2005.
 Their concert on December 9, 2007 (at the Pier 10 Arena club in Old San Juan) was the last concert that Michael Sadler did with Saga until his announcement of returning to the band in January 2011.

 On January 16, 2007 it was announced by InsideOut, the band's current record label, that lead singer Michael Sadler would be leaving Saga for personal reasons at the end of 2007.
 Later that year on Michael's personal site, michaelsadler.com, a note was posted by the singer revealing that his departure was due to a desire to focus on his family life and retire from the stress of being in an active travelling band.
-A farewell tour of sorts is in the works which will also commemorate Saga's 36th anniversary as a band.
+A farewell tour of sorts was in the works which also commemorated Saga's 36th anniversary as a band.
 Saga announced on July 15, 2007 that they were recording a new album in Los Angeles.
 Titled 10,000 Days the album was released on November 6, 2007 in conjunction with their planned European tour. ("10,000 days" equates to 27 years, 4.54 months, approximately the amount of time Sadler spent with the band).
 Sadler also recorded a forthcoming DVD commemorating his last European tour with Saga.
 Just prior to the release of 10,000 Days, in October 2007 drummer Brian Doerner suffered a heart attack.
 He has since made a full recovery, but a stand-in drummer (Chris Sutherland) of the Kim Mitchell Band was required to fulfill touring commitments.